stmilne/icds_docs/docs/file-system/transferring-files.md

 # Transferring files

-Computational workflows often require files on Roar, archival storage,
+Computational workflows often require files on Roar, archive storage,
 OneDrive, or your laptop or desktop machine to be transferred -- copied from one place to another.

 ## File transfer rates

-Multiple tools exist to perform these file transfers.
+Multiple tools exist to perform file transfers.
 No single tool is best for all cases;
 below, we recommend methods,
 and list approximate transfer rates for large files.